 They weaken the immune system but also make dogs more vulnerable to yeast infections.
 Moreover, it affects the ability of the system to fight off germs.

+Many people do not know how to groom a dog.
 There are different medical conditions such as seborrhea oleosa and diabetes that create an environment promoting yeast overgrowth.

 However, no research has confirmed that the following things cause yeast infection on a dog’s skin.